 Configuring Player Controls

-Player controls such as a quality selector, playback rate, picture-inpicture, fullscreen control and vertical volume slider can be configured for a player.
+Player controls such as a quality selector, playback rate, picture-in-picture, fullscreen control and vertical volume slider can be configured for a player.

 To configure the Controls properties, follow these steps:

-1. Open the Players module.
+- Open the Players module.

 The following controls can be configured:

-After any changes have been made, make sure to republish the player for the changes to be visible.
+After any changes have been made, click Publish Changes for the changes to be visible in the published player.

 Playback Rates